airportyh/pipa/README.md

 * functions
 * python-style indent-based blocks
 * minimal commas?
-* compiles to assembly
+* compiles to assembly (gas)
+* maybe we write our own assembler
 * no auto memory management (you use malloc)
 * syntax style is pleasant and is like Python (to me)
-* do we need modules?
+* do we need modules? no
 * iterators?
+* protocols?

 ## TODO